ufvceiec/EEGRAPH/README.txt

-This is a library that takes Electroencefalograms and coverts them into Graphs.
+This is a library that takes Electroencefalograms and coverts them into Conectivity Graphs.